The VACS technology and founding of Cellular Highways

 In 2017, we came up with the idea of VACS: vortex actuated cell sorting.
 Most of the year was spent in the lab, making and testing successive generations of the microfluidic chip that implements this idea, and improving our instrumentation.
 By the end of 2017, we had found a system that worked.

-Cellular Highways is now entering the early stages of commercialisation.
 We are interested in hearing from anyone with an interest in our journey.
 Please use our Contact form to get in touch.

-About us – TTP
+About our backer, TTP